lihweilihwei/students-projects-assigner/README.md

 ## Protecting Student Privacy
 - Always anonymize student data in `prefs.csv` before sharing or uploading.
-- Keep `prefs.csv` out of version control by listing it in `.gitignore`.
+- Keep `prefs.csv` and other data files out of version control by listing it in `.gitignore`.
+All files are already ignored except where specified in `.gitignore`.
 - Delete or encrypt files containing sensitive information when no longer needed.

 ## Troubleshooting